collective/aws.pdfbook/README.txt

 Contributors
 ============

-The subversion repository for this component is https://svn.plone.org/svn/collective/aws.pdfbook .
+The github repository for this component is https://svn.plone.org/svn/collective/aws.pdfbook .

 The development kit comes with a ``buildout.cfg`` for the latest Plone stable